Ecwid/ecwid-api-docs/includes/_store_profile.md

-storeName | string | The store name displayed in Starter Site googleRemarketingEnabled | boolean | `true` if Remarketing with Google Analytics is enabled, `false` otherwise googleAnalyticsId | string | [Google Analytics ID](https://help.ecwid.com/customer/en/portal/articles/1170264-google-analytics) connected to a store
+storeName | string | The store name displayed in Starter Site googleRemarketingEnabled | boolean | `true` if Remarketing with Google Analytics is enabled, `false` otherwise googleAnalyticsId | string | [Google Analytics ID](https://help.ecwid.com/customer/en/portal/articles/1170264-google-analytics) connected to a store orderCommentsEnabled | boolean | Use `true` to enable order comments feature, `false` otherwise orderCommentsCaption | string | Caption for order comments field in storefront.
+If the value is empty, the default 'Order comments' caption will be used orderCommentsRequired | boolean | Use `true` to require order comments to be filled, `false` otherwise

 #### MailNotifications
 Field | Type | Description